MuthoniGathage/wheat-yields/README.md

-world wheat production from the year 1996 to 2020 from major producers worldwide
+world wheat production from the year 1996 to 2020 from global major producers.